WOW (Wendy O. Williams album): Background

-After the release of the album Coup d'État in 1982, The Plasmatics opened for KISS on their Creatures of the Night tour.
-By the end of the tour, The Plasmatics' recording contract with Capitol Records wasn't renewed and Kiss bassist Gene Simmons approached Williams and Rod Swenson about producing an album.
+After the release of the album Coup d'État in 1982, The Plasmatics opened for Kiss on their Creatures of the Night tour.
+By the end of the tour, The Plasmatics' recording contract with Capitol Records wasn't renewed and Kiss bassist Gene Simmons approached Williams and manager Rod Swenson about producing an album.
 As to avoid legal issues with Capitol, they decided not to use The Plasmatics' name on the record in any way.

+WOW is a hard rock album influenced by heavy metal, which marked a musical departure from Williams' previous material with The Plasmatics.

 Recording

-Simmons recorded the performance of band members from The Plasmatics on the album namely, Wes Beech and T.C.
-Tolliver on rhythm and lead guitar, and drums respectively.
-He also used many additional musicians, in order to not be constrained by a fixed sound or performer.
-Simmons himself played bass under the pseudonym-stage name of Reginald Van Helsing.
+Simmons recorded the performance of band members from The Plasmatics on the album, namely Wes Beech and T.C.
+Tolliver on rhythm and lead guitar, and drums, respectively.
+Bassist Chris Romanelli left 2 weeks before start of the recording due to a disagreement with manager Rod Swenson, and guitarist Richie Stotts left during the recording, according to Beech because Simmons insisted that Stotts's performance was not up to expectations.

+Simmons used many additional musicians, in order to not be constrained by a fixed sound or performer.
+Simmons himself played bass under the pseudonym of Reginald Van Helsing.
+It was falsely rumored that the pseudonym was for Edward Van Halen, who did not perform on the album in any capacity.
 Michael Ray was hired as lead guitarist for the album.

-Simmons also pulled in the guest-appearance talents of Kiss members Ace Frehley to play on "Bump and Grind", Vinnie Vincent to co-write "Ain't None of Your Business", Paul Stanley to play on "Ready to Rock", and Eric Carr to play on "Legends Never Die".
-WOW is a hard rock album influenced by heavy metal, which marked a musical departure from Williams' previous material with The Plasmatics.
+Simmons also pulled in the guest-appearance talents of Kiss members Ace Frehley to play on "Bump and Grind", Vinnie Vincent and Eric Carr to co-write "Ain't None of Your Business", Paul Stanley to play on "Ready to Rock" (Beech insists that Stanley's contribution was limited to the motorcycle sounding feedback sound in the beginning), and Eric Carr to play on "Legends Never Die", a 1982 Kiss outtake recorded for Creatures of the Night with Williams's vocals replacing Simmons's.

-"It's My Life" was released as the lead single from the album.
+"It's My Life", a Simmons/Stanley co-write first demoed by Kiss in 1981, was released as the lead single from the album.
 It later appeared on the soundtrack to the film Reform School Girls (1986), in which Williams starred.
-Kiss later released their version of the song, as well as "Thief in the Night".
+Kiss later re-recorded and released their version of the song, as well as the Simmons/Mitch Weissman co-write "Thief in the Night" which ended up on the 1987 album Crazy Nights.